 Experienced, accessible faculty

-Faculty in the Department of Sport Management have years of varied, professional experience, and are dedicated to teaching and seeing students thrive.
+Faculty in the Sport Management Department have years of varied, professional experience, and are dedicated to teaching and seeing students thrive.
 They are eager to help you find your professional path, or to offer assistance with course work.

 David Bockino worked at ESPN for seven years in both the Research and Analytics and International Ad Sales departments, collaborating closely with ESPN offices in Mexico, South America, Europe, Australia and Asia.
 His teaching, writing and research interests include the media business, sports, history and travel.
 He is the author of the book “The Guidebook Experiment” and the Kindle Single “Greetings from Myanmar.”